fsprojects/FAKE/README.md

 ## Install the project

-See detailed instructions on [how to install](https://fake.build/fake-gettingstarted.html#Install-FAKE) this project.
+See detailed instructions on [how to install](https://fake.build/fake-gettingstarted.html#Install-FAKE) the project.

 ## Build the project